Dear reader of ADxS.org, please excuse the disruption.

 • dopaminergic projection in PFC

 After synthesis in the nerve cell, the dopamine is packaged in vesicles and transported through the axons to the nerve endings.
-This axonal transport of vesicles occurs at a rate of 25 to 40 cm/day.
+This axonal transport of vesicles takes place at 25 to 40 cm / day.

 Dopamine is synthesized in the cytosol.
-The cytosol is located in the soma, but also in the axon, so that in dopaminergic cells dopamine is also synthesized in the axon and its endings (terminals).57
+The cytosol is located in the soma, but also in the axon, so that in dopaminergic cells, dopamine is also synthesized in the axon and its endings (terminals).58

 4.3.2.1.
 Substantia nigra pars compacta

 The substantia nigra pars compacta contains more than 70 % of all dopaminergic neurons in humans (in young people there are around 400,000 to 600,000 in total).
-It is located in Brodman area A9 in the ventral midbrain and bears its name (“black substance”) due to the high iron and neuromelanin levels, which make it appear darker than neighboring areas.60
+It is located in Brodman area A9 in the ventral midbrain and bears its name (“black substance”) due to its high iron and neuromelanin levels, which make it appear darker than neighboring areas.61

-A dense network of axons emanates from the dopaminergic neurons of the substantia nigra, via which the target regions in the dorsal striatum in particular are supplied with dopamine.67
+A dense network of axons emanates from the dopaminergic neurons of the substantia nigra, via which the target regions in the dorsal striatum in particular are supplied with dopamine.68

 4.3.2.2.
 VTA: dopamine, GABA, VGLUT2